root-project/root/README/ReleaseNotes/v618/index.md

 };
 ~~~

-Now one could disable storage of type information - "_typename" field.
+Now one could disable storage of type information - `_typename` field.
 For that compact parameter
 has to include value 100.
 Be aware that such JSON representation may not be recognized by JSROOT.
 Maximal compression of JSON can be achieved now with compact parameter 128 = 100 + 20 + 5 + 3:
    3 - remove all spaces and new lines
    5 - convert map->object (when applicable)
    20 - special compression of large arrays (auto-detected in JSROOT)
-   100 - suppressing _typename for all classes
+   100 - suppressing `_typename` for all classes

 ## TTree Libraries